Open0xScope/openscope/doc/Validator.md

 2. Connect to the trade services

-Each validator should connect to the trade services to obtain miner trades, this is used for evaluate miner's performence.
+Each validator should connect to the trade services to obtain miner trades, this is used for evaluate miner's performance.

 Set the [api] url parameters in config.ini file would be enough.